immich-app/immich/docs/docs/FAQ/Assets-FAQ.md

 ### Does Immich support filtering of NSFW images?

-It seems that, this option is not implemented, but it seems that there is an [open discussion about it On Github](https://github.com/immich-app/immich/discussions/2451).
+This option is not implemented, but there is an [open discussion about it On Github](https://github.com/immich-app/immich/discussions/2451).
 You can submit a pull request or vote for the discussion.

 ### Why are there so many thumbnail generation jobs?